 To be honest, I feel like if I can get my kid to adulthood without all this, I’m gonna be expecting my cape and trophy.

 I recognize all this stuff can still happen outside of public school.
 I’m not a public school hater….Well…No… I’m not a public school hater.
-I’m more of an I-have-no-confidence-in-public-school believer.
-I give a hint to why in the About Us introduction and perhaps in a future post, I’ll explain.
+But after some alarming experiences with public schools and officials, it became evident homeschooling was the best choice.
+Thankfully, Liam’s dad was 100% on board with homeschooling.

 Public schools don’t offer anything greater than what a dedicated and mindful parent can offer at home.
 Schools are, however, many kids’ first experiences in socialization.
 The unfortunate truth is social cliques and stereotypes happen at an early age.
 Although Liam is incredibly social and unfailingly kind, I know sending him to public school would be social sabotage.
 Ultimately, being mentally and emotionally destructive.Homeschool provides the means to learn self-regulation, self and social awareness, self-respect, and self-love without the social ramifications of the stigmas his labels bear.
 Click To Tweet